timjen3/ttrpg-engine/Readme.md

 Roles can have 0+ categories for organizational purposes.

+Sequences require roles to be aliased according to their purpose in the sequence.
+To alias a role just clone it with the required name.
+This will create a deep copy with the alias set accordingly.

 ### ResultItems

 While the results of all processed SequenceItems are accessible in the SequenceResult object, it is easier to work with results through the ResultItems pattern.